Skip to Content

 If you are planning to use

-assisted reproductive technology to conceive, your
+assisted reproductive technology, your

 conception attempts.
 Whether or not your clinic asks you to sign a consent